-Major Budget Changes From FY 2007-08 YTD Appropriations (as of 2/08/08) From YTD COMMUNITY PROGRAMS AND FIELD OPERATIONS 16.
+Major Budget Changes From FY 2007-08 YTD Appropriations FY 2007-08 YTD (as of 2/08/08) Conference Change From YTD COMMUNITY PROGRAMS AND FIELD OPERATIONS 16.
 County Jail Reimbursement Program (CJRP) Conference and Senate fund county jail reimbursement program at \$12.3 million, and retain current reimbursement criteria and rates, which provide counties with per-diem payments for housing in jail presumptive-prison felons and certain "straddle cell" offenders for whom sentencing guidelines permit either prison sentences or local sanctions.
 House divided same amount of funding between CJRP, funding it for the first quarter of the year, and a county reentry program, funding it for the final three-quarters of the year.
 Executive reduced CJRP by \$6.9 million in order to fund a new "local jail program" line item.
-Gross Restricted GF/GP \$13,249,000 13,249,000 \$0 (\$976,900) (5,734,600) \$4,757,700 Due to elimination of revenue from the contract for prisoner telephone service (see No. 20, below), GF/GP support of \$4.8 million is provided.
-17. IDG to Judiciary for Intensive Probation Pilot - VETOED Conference and Senate add funding for an interdepartmental grant to Judiciary to fund a pilot program targeting nondangerous offenders who are at significant risk of committing additional crimes.
+13,249,000 (\$976,900) (5,734,600) \$4,757,700 As part of elimination of revenue from the contract for prisoner telephone service (see No. 20, below), GF/GP support of \$4.8 million is provided.
+17. IDG to Judiciary for Intensive Probation Pilot Conference and Senate add funding for an interdepartmental grant to Judiciary to fund a pilot program targeting nondangerous offenders who are at significant risk of committing additional crimes.
 Under associated boilerplate language, the program would include offender "assessment, treatment, and accountability, with the goal of reducing expenditures for long-term incarceration."
-Probation officers involved in the pilot would report to directly to the circuit judge, and the Michigan judicial institute would train all personnel involved in the pilot.
-Gross GF/GP N/A N/A \$980,000 \$980,000 18.
+Probation officers involved in the pilot would report to directly to the circuit judge, and the Michigan judicial institute would train all personnel involved in the pilot. - \$980,000 \$980,000 18.
 Global Positioning System (GPS) Tether Executive adds \$301,800 to meet full-year costs of 500 active GPS tether units being brought on-line in FY 2007-08.
 Conference, House, and Senate include funding for an additional 500 GPS units.
-FTEs Gross GF/GP N/A N/A N/A 20.0 \$3,605,800 \$3,605,800 MISCELLANEOUS ADJUSTMENTS AND FUNDING CHANGES 19.
+FTES N/A 20.0 \$3,605,800 \$3,605,800 MISCELLANEOUS ADJUSTMENTS AND FUNDING CHANGES 19.
 Central Office Reductions Conference incorporates central office reductions of \$800,000.
 House incorporated MDOC proposal for central office reductions of 5.0 FTEs and \$400,000.
 Senate incorporated reductions of \$9.5 million, about 22%, to various line items funding central office.
-FTEs Gross GF/GP N/A N/A N/A (5.0) (\$800,000) (\$800,000) 20.
-Telephone Fees and Commissions Conference and House eliminate revenue from the contract for prisoner telephone service, using a combination of Gross reductions and GF/GP replacement of the eliminated revenue.
+N/A (5.0) (\$800,000) (\$800,000) 20.
+Telephone Fees and Commissions Conference and House eliminate remaining revenue from the contract for prisoner telephone service, using a combination of Gross reductions and GF/GP replacement of the eliminated revenue.
 Figures shown do not include related adjustments for jail reimbursement program (see No. 16, above).
-Total amount of restricted revenue authorization eliminated across the affected lines is \$11.1 million; total GF/GP replacement is 7.2 million.
 Executive restored \$1.6 million in telephone contract revenue that current year budget assumed would be eliminated under new contract for prisoner telephone service in July 2008.
 Senate used a different combination of Gross reductions and GF/GP increases to eliminate telephone revenues from the lines that currently receive them, and created a new line to receive and refund any telephone fees that were collected.
-GF/GP \$11,077,700 \$11,077,700 \$0 (\$2,879,500) (5,343,100) \$2,463,600
+1 \$11,077,700 (\$2,879,500) (5,343,100) \$2,463,600